 - It is surprisingly quiet

 This breed is surprisingly quiet, but that is hardly going to be a bad thing.
-But then, it makes you wonder how it is going to be a good guard dog if it does not really want to make any noise?
+But then, it makes you wonder how it is going to be a good guard dog if it does not want to make any noise?

 Physical Traits of the Golden Bullmastiff Retriever

-As this is a hybrid breed, it can become rather confusing as to what to expect when it comes to the physical traits.
+As this is a hybrid breed, it can become rather confusing as to what to expect when it comes to physical traits.